Neuroectoderm

-Neuroectoderm (or neural ectoderm or neural tube epithelium) consists of cells derived from ectoderm.
-Formation of the neuroectoderm is first step in the development of the nervous system.
+Neuroectoderm (or neural ectoderm or neural tube epithelium) consists of cells derived from the ectoderm.
+Formation of the neuroectoderm is the first step in the development of the nervous system.
 The neuroectoderm receives bone morphogenetic protein-inhibiting signals from proteins such as noggin, which leads to the development of the nervous system from this tissue.
 Histologically, these cells are classified as pseudostratified columnar cells.

 After recruitment from the ectoderm, the neuroectoderm undergoes three stages of development: transformation into the neural plate, transformation into the neural groove (with associated neural folds), and transformation into the neural tube.
 After formation of the tube, the brain forms into three sections; the hindbrain, the midbrain, and the forebrain.